saberamini/HadoopMultiNodeSetup/README.md

 The architecture for both these components is based on a master and slave system.
 For HDFS, the master is called NameNode and the slave is called DataNode.
 For YARN, the master is called Resource Manager and the slave is called NodeManager.
 SecondaryNameNode in the daigram above is just a backup for NameNode.

 Now the names may seem strange but essentially they are java <a href="https://en.wikipedia.org/wiki/Daemon_(computing)">daeomons</a>, processes that run indefinitely (unless you specifically stop them) and manage the storage and the processing of information.
 The java processes for HDFS are built into the Apache Hadoop and you downloaded and installed this in the first tutorial.
-THe MapReduce framework is also implemented but the actual programming for a particular problem (the mapping and reducing) must be written by a developer.
+The MapReduce framework is also implemented but the actual programming for a particular problem (the mapping and reducing) must be written by a developer.
 We looked at a very simple example of using MapReduce to find the word count of a textfile but there can be other more interesting problems that we will look at later.

 <b>Physically</b>, a Hadoop cluster may look like the following: